ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Backend set global address as Custom operation by **”setOperationAction(ISD::GlobalAddress, MVT::i32, Custom);”** in Cpu0TargetLowering() constructor.
-Different address mode has it's corresponding DAG list be created.
+Different address mode has it's own DAG list be created.
 By set the pattern Pat<> in Cpu0InstrInfo.td, the llvm can apply the compiler mechanism, pattern match, in the Instruction Selection stage.